-Jennifer Hudson, MD, director of Newborn Services at Children’s Hospital of Greenville Health System (GHS), saw something drastically wrong with an approach that waited until symptoms appeared to provide treatment.
+Jennifer Hudson, MD, director of Newborn Services at Children’s Hospital of Greenville Health System (Prisma Health), saw something drastically wrong with an approach that waited until symptoms appeared to provide treatment.
 It spurred her to develop a new way of proactively treating these babies that can bring with it a host of benefits.

 “To have these babies suffer—when we can ease or even eliminate it—is cruel and unnecessary,” Dr. Hudson stated.
 “Newborns deserve early and effective treatment for NAS just as much as they do for non-drug-related pain.”

 The Managing Abstinence in Newborns (MAiN) program involves giving low doses of methadone to the baby starting around six hours after birth, gradually weaning the baby off the medication.
 Babies are weaned over two to four weeks after discharge, with follow-up monitoring through weekly doctor visits and in-home nursing visits.
 No known lasting health problems are related to methadone exposure, Dr. Hudson noted.